Setting up custom results for quizzes

 To create a custom result(s), select a question with multiple answer options: Text area, Select, Checkbox, Radio, Image, Range slider.

-All results of a quiz are set up in the Results tab at the bottom.
+Now you need to set up result options in the Results tab at the bottom.

 The settings window shows the List of results with a Default result.
 To create a custom result, click Add result.